BrianSantoso/images/README.md

 # images
-Host repository for images from various projects.
+Host repository for hosting images from various projects.
 Ignore.

 How to add image to a readme:
   ![alt tag](link)